The Second World War

 Collection MNHM / © Tony Krier – Photothèque Ville de Luxembourg

-On 30th August 1942, Germany established the forced incorporation of Luxembourg into Germany.
-A large number of Luxembourgers immediately suspected the consequences: young Luxembourgers were going to be treated as Germans, which implied that it would be mandatory for them to do their military service.
+On 30 August 1942, Germany established the forced annexation of Luxembourg into Germany.
+A large number of Luxembourgers immediately suspected the consequences: young Luxembourgers were going to be treated as Germans, which meant that they would be required to carry out their military service.

 This measure caused strikes all over the country.
-The German response was blistering.
+The German response was severe.
 German authorities declared martial law and summarily executed 21 strikers by the Standgerichte, the Martial Courts.
 The movement was crushed.

 Overall, around 10,000 Luxembourgers were forcibly conscripted into the German armed forces.
-Over a third of them refused to wear the German uniform, driving them underground, often with disastrous consequences for their families, as the occupying forces responded to any form of opposition with terror: deportations to the east, imprisonment in concentration camps (Hinzert camp in particular) and executions.
+Over a third of them refused to wear the German uniform, driving them underground, often with disastrous consequences for their families.
+The occupying forces responded to any form of opposition with terror: deportations to the east, imprisonment in concentration camps (Hinzert camp in particular) and executions.

-It was the Jewish community that particularly suffered at the hands of the Nazi regime.
-Among the 4,000 Jewish people living in Luxembourg before the war (approximately one fourth of which were Luxembourgers, the remaining being refugees from other European countries), over 90% never saw the country again.
-A third were killed.
+It was the Jewish community that suffered the most at the hands of the Nazi regime.
+Of the 4,000 Jewish people living in Luxembourg before the war (approximately one fourth of which were Luxembourgers, the remaining being refugees from other European countries), over 90% never saw the country again.
+One-third were killed.

 At the end of the war, the different resistance movements joined forces as the Unio’n.